 Opportunities with affinity proteomics, 1 ECTS / hp

 The workshop will focus on antibody based technologies and describe the possibilities of using these technologies within the facilities at SciLifeLab.
 Lectures will cover both theoretical and more practical aspects of the different applications.
 Application deadline February 25.

 2018-05-14 - 2018-05-16, Course | Uppsala

 RNA-seq, 1 hp

-This course will cover both theoretical and hands-on exposure to current topics in RNA-seq analysis.
+This NBIS course will cover both theoretical and hands-on exposure to current topics in RNA-seq analysis.
 Lectures from experts in RNA-seq and biostatistics will cover a range of cutting-edge issues in RNA quality control, transcript assembly in model and non-model organisms, differential expression analysis and downstream analysis using other types of data.
-An extensive case study in the computer lab will familiarize you with concepts of mapping, quality control of your RNA-seq data, de novo assembly, assembly using a reference, differential expression analysis and downstream enrichment analysis.

 This course will cover most updated chemical proteomics strategies available for identifying proteome-wide compound-target interactions, which ChemProt provides at the state-of-the-art level.